MicrosoftDocs/windows-dev-docs/windows-apps-src/get-started/get-started-tutorial-game-js3d.md

 The camera is now connected, but we need to somehow let the mouse and controller interact so that we can look around.

 For this situation, the [Pointer Lock API](https://docs.microsoft.com/microsoft-edge/dev-guide/dom/pointer-lock) comes to the rescue by letting us connect mouse movements to our camera.
-The Pointer Lock API also makes the mouse disappear for a more immersive experience, with a press of ESC ending the mouse-to-camera connection and causing it to reappear.
-The `getPointerLock()` and `lockChange()` functions will help us to just that.
+The Pointer Lock API also makes the mouse disappear for a more immersive experience.
+By pressing ESC we end the mouse to camera connection and make the mouse reappear.
+Additions of the `getPointerLock()` and `lockChange()` functions will help us do just that.

 The `getPointerLock()` function listens for when a mouse click happens.
 After the click, our rendered game (in the `container` element) tries to get control of the mouse.
 We also add an event listener to detect when the player activates or deactivates the lock which then calls `lockChange()`.